 GlaxoSmithKline taps Goldman, Citi to advise on consumer unit spinoff - Bloomberg News

-June 25 (Reuters) - GlaxoSmithKline Plc (GSK.L) has hired two banks to help advise it on listing its consumer unit next year and on defense against a potential activist campaign from Elliott Investment Management, Bloomberg News reported on Friday, citing people familiar with the matter.
+(Reuters) - GlaxoSmithKline Plc has hired two banks to help advise it on listing its consumer unit next year and on defense against a potential activist campaign from Elliott Investment Management, Bloomberg News reported here on Friday, citing people familiar with the matter.

 GSK is working with Goldman Sachs Group Inc and Citigroup Inc on both fronts, the report added.